weiwei-liu/data533_lab4_huazi_weiwei/README.md

 Visualization is a sub-package which consists of two modules: plotBalance and plotStock.

+Note: The overall coverage is 89%.
+The main reason is that some percentage are lost in the try-exception section.

 Please use demo file to preview and test the functionalities of sub-packages.

 [![Build Status](https://travis-ci.org/weiwei-liu/Data533-lab4.svg?branch=master)](https://travis-ci.org/weiwei-liu/Data533-lab4)